LibraryOfCongress/api.congress.gov/python/README.md

 ```

 Windows folks will probably need to type `python` before any scripts,
-assuming it python is on your PATH.
+assuming python is on your PATH.

 ## Typical Use of CDGClient